top of page

 The word "day" in phrases like the "Day of the Lord" can have a strict or a broad sense meaning.

-Concerning phrases similar to the Day of the Lord, some of these point to a particular day.
-For example, the "Day of Christ" can point to the very day of Christ's Second Advent, which will take place during the Day of the Lord, as shown above.
-As to the common pre-trib view that there will be two phases to His return, questions concerning which phase is being meant in a given reference are relevant.
-In accord with my own understanding of this, that Christ will make a "sign" appearance (at the rapture/Matt.
-24:30-31) some seven years before His Second Advent, I can see the word day sometimes pointing to both of these events as a whole, especially from a first century perspective.
+Concerning phrases similar to the "Day of the Lord," some of these point to a particular day.
+For example, the "Day of Christ" can point to the very day of Christ's Second Advent, which will take place during the time of God's Day of the Lord judgment, as shown above.
+In accord with the common pre-trib view that there will be two phases to His return (see NOTE #1 below), questions concerning which phase is being meant in a given reference are relevant.
+Also, I can see the word day sometimes pointing to both phases (or events) as a whole, especially from a first century perspective.
 Consider the example of a binary star, which looks like a single star to the naked eye but is seen to be two stars when viewed through a telescope.

 A help in better understanding the distinctions that can be made between the coming Day of the Lord and the Day of Christ are the similar distinctions that can be made between the day of the automobile and the day of the Ford Mustang.
 Whereas the day of the automobile has continued for over a century since it was first invented, the day of the Mustang came during the day of the automobile.
-Also, the day of the Mustang can be understood as being the very day it was unveiled, or, as taking in all the years it has been manufactured.
+Moreover, the day of the Mustang can be understood as being the very day it was unveiled, or, as taking in all the years it has been manufactured.
 (I know my son would smile right here if I mentioned that he used to have a Cobra Mustang.
 I think I will!)

 REFERENCE #1